 - this parameter was removed in MapServer 5.0.
 You should use the SIZE [attribute] parameter instead. - For MapServer versions <5, this is the attribute/field that stores the size to be used in rendering.
-Value is given in pixels. - SYMBOL [integerlstringlfilename] The symbol name or number to use for all features if attribute tables are not used.
-The number is the index of the symbol in the symbol file, starting at 1, the 5th symbol in the file is therefore symbol number 5.
-You can also give your symbols names using the NAME keyword in the symbol definition file, and use those to refer to them.
-Default is 0, which results in a single pixel, single width line, or solid polygon fill, depending on layer type.
+Value is given in pixels.

 You can also specify a gif or png filename.
 The path is relative to the location of the mapfile.